leonardofquirm/tickbyte/README.md

 * Similarly to block for a variable amount of time you can use "blocktv" blockt	T2_count,	varticks	;Wait 10 ticks where varticks is the RAM address of variable containing variable declared
-* Registers 17 to 21 are reserved for the task switcher, so writing to them may cause undesired results.
+* Registers 16 to 20 are reserved for the task switcher, so writing to them may cause undesired results.
 For those interested, refer to tickbytedef.inc
-* Register 16 has been defined with symbolic name gen_reg and can be used by tasks, *provided that interrupts are cleared before read/write operations and re-enabled again when done*
+* X register is used by kernel during context switching but can be used by tasks, *provided that interrupts are cleared before read/write operations and re-enabled again when done*
 * Blocking for 1 tick does not allow lower priority tasks to run when